New murder charge announced against suspected Toronto serial killer

 (CNN)Toronto police announced a new charge Friday against alleged serial killer Bruce McArthur.

-Investigators added another first-degree murder charge to the five McArthur is already facing in connection with missing persons cases that date back as far as 2010.
+Investigators added a first-degree murder charge to the five McArthur is already facing in connection with missing persons cases that date back as far as 2010.

 The latest charge is for the death of Skandaraj "Skanda" Navaratnam, 40, who was last seen September 6, 2010, according to Detective Sgt.
 Hank Idsinga.
-Navaratnam was reported missing by a close friend ten days later.
+Navaratnam was reported missing by a close friend 10 days later.

 McArthur, a 66-year-old self-employed landscaper, was arrested in January.
 Police say he buried his victims' body parts in potted plants on properties where he worked.
 Idsinga declined to specify what led to McArthur's arrest.

-Navaratnam's remains are among those discovered in planters found at a property linked to McArthur, Idsinga announced Friday.
+Navaratnam's remains are among those discovered in planters found at a property linked to McArthur, Idsinga said Friday.

 Investigators also identified some of the remains as belonging to Soroush Mahmudi.
 McArthur has already been charged in connection with Mahmudi's death.

-The remains of Andrew Kinsman, which were previously identified, were also found on the property.
+The remains of Andrew Kinsman, which were previously identified, also were found on the property.

-Idsinga said they are using fingerprints, dental records, and DNA analysis to identify the remains.
+Idsinga said they are using fingerprints, dental records and DNA analysis to identify the remains.
 Investigators are awaiting confirmation on the identities of at least three more victims found in the planters.

 Idsinga said he believes there could be more victims, but he has "no idea" how many.